20 things to do in Queenstown in Winter 2021

 Want to know what to do in Queenstown in winter?
 We’ve got you covered with 20 of the coolest activities this side of the Southern Hemisphere!

 If you’ve never been to Queenstown, it’s a must-see on your next New Zealand adventure.
 Queenstown is the gateway to the Fiordlands, Glaciers, Ski Fields and Vineyards so finding plenty to do is not that hard, even in winter.
 The lakeside city of Queenstown is a natural playground for locals and tourists alike, with incredible backdrops to an abundance of sights to see and things to do for adventurers of all persuasions.

 For all you northern hemisphere folk, winter in New Zealand falls in the months of June, July and August, weird right?!
-When your used to summer hols, and sand castles by the sea we’re building igloos and making snow angels in the mountains.
+When you're used to summer hols, and sand castles by the sea we’re building igloos and making snow angels in the mountains.
 So get ready for a feast of winter activity ideas – and yes, we did test them ourselves!

 1. Before you do anything else...